 Q: Why is the diplomacy locked?

 A: To prevent all out war between everyone.
-A better system will be implemented in the future.
+A better system will be implemented in version 2.0.

 Q: Who made all those awesome armors?